We have always enjoyed explaining to our clients why the UK’s fiscal year ends on 5th April.

-The OTS announced in June that it is to review the potential for moving the date of tax year end.
+The OTS announced in June that it is to review the potential for moving the date of the tax year end.
 It used not to be the case that our civil servants would automatically assume that the practices of other countries must be better than our own.
 The OTS however points out by way of justification of its announcement that many other countries use the 31st December as if that in itself were reason for us to change our year-end.

-In the French Revolution the National Convention had a similar appetite for rejecting the inheritance of the past and replaced the Gregorian Calendar with a new republican calendar.
+At the end of the eighteenth century France’s National Convention had a similar appetite for rejecting the inheritance of the past and replaced the Gregorian Calendar with a new republican calendar.
 The National Convention was excitingly radical in this as in so much else.
 The new calendar’s numbering of years began with the declaration of the French Republic on what was, under the old calendar, the 22nd September 1792 and became the first day of Year I. There were still twelve months in the Republican Calendar but they were all given new names and divided into three ten-day weeks called, rather confusingly, ‘decades’.
 The earth, unfortunately, refused to adjust its orbit to the new calendar, so five, or in a leap year six, days had to be added after the end of the last month.
 Each day was divided into ten hours, each hour into 100 minutes and each minute into 100 seconds.

 It was all deeply satisfying to the official mind, but in spite of the glorious rationality of this new system, Napoleon abandoned it in 1805.

 The OTS proposes nothing so stirring.
 It will merely consider moving our fiscal year end to 31st March or 31st December.
 It will also consider ‘potential alternative approaches to addressing practical issues connected with’ the present tax year.